11 Superfoods to Boost Your Health

 Your guide to nature’s nutritional wonders

 We've all heard the buzz about "superfoods" in recent years, but do you know how much of them you need to eat to get benefits, or what they actually do for you?
 Superfoods are usually classed as those high in antioxidants – molecules which prevent oxidization and can prevent damage to healthy cells.
 But these 11 super-superfoods all have additional benefits, and are tasty to boot!
-So have a read, then hit your local health food, market or supermarket to stock up.
+So have a read, then hit your local health food store, market or supermarket to stock up.

 WHAT'S IN IT?
 Blueberries are packed with antioxidants, including vitamin C, and also constitute a good source of fiber.